IBM/icp4d-telco-manage-ml-project/README.md

 This code pattern aims to create a model to predict call drops, trained on the above mentioned failures.
 With the help of an interactive dashboard, we use a time series model to better understand call drops.
 As a benefit to telecom providers and their customers, it can be used to identify issues at an earlier stage, allowing more time to take the necessary measures to mitigate problems.
 The main features of the solution include:

 * Built on IBM Cloud Pak for Data.
-* Data can come from multiple db sources, for example an internal DB2 Warehouse (SMP) within the Cloud Pak for Data instance, or other external sources like DB2 on Cloud, Oracle db, Postgres Db, SingleStoreDB and so on.
-Data Virtualization will be used to integrate them all into one db source.
+* Data can come from multiple DB sources, for example an internal DB2 Warehouse (SMP) within the Cloud Pak for Data instance, or other external sources like DB2 on Cloud, Oracle DB, Postgres DB, SingleStoreDB and so on.
+Data Virtualization will be used to integrate them all into one DB source.
 * Using a built-in notebook service, a time-series model that predicts call-drops in the the next 24 hours.
 * A call-drop prediction model for each cell tower.
 These models will be monitored for quality and fairness using AI OpenScale.
 * A Cognos Analytics dashboard that provides the user with an overall region-wise view of the call-drop scenarios.
 With the help of Watson OpenScale, the time-series model will be output in a graph, along with the models performance improvements.